cardano-foundation/CIPs/CIP-0068/README.md

 Some remarks about the above,
 1. The `user token` and `reference NFT` do not need to be minted in the same transaction.
 The order of minting is also not important.
-2. It may be the case that there can be multiple `user tokens` referencing the same `reference NFT`.
-More explicit with this standard, if a specific `user token` has a quantity bigger than 1, then they all reference the same `reference NFT`.
+2. It may be the case that there can be multiple `user tokens` (multiple asset names or quantity greater than 1) referencing the same `reference NFT`.

 The datum in the output with the `reference NFT` contains the metadata at the first field of the constructor 0.
 The version number is at the second field of this constructor:
 ```